diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - HTTP and how internet works.md

 2. your browser will ask your **local resolving name server** (typically your ISP (Internet Service Provider))  if they have the DNS records for that domain cached.

 3. If it has the IP for that domain cached it will give browser the IP address.
-4. Otherwise the **resolving name server** queries root name servers, which points you to the Top Level Domain serveresssssssssssss, which will point you to the provider authoritative for hosting the records.
+4. Otherwise the **resolving name server** queries root name servers, which points you to the Top Level Domain servers, which will point you to the provider authoritative for hosting the records.